5 Simple Practices for a Healthy, Sparkling Mouth

 Next, the gums.
 The coloring of the gums can indicate the health of other soft tissues in the body.

 And, of course, the teeth.
 They obviously play important and functional roles in helping us eat and talk.
 But they do more—connected to asthi dhatu, or the bone tissue layer, the health of our teeth can give us a glimpse of our overall bone health.

 Taking holistic care of our mouths is going to have a broader impact on the health of our bodies, beyond our teeth, gums, and tongues.
 Because of the connections with our organs, digestion, our soft tissues, and our bones, taking care of our mouths will impact these various parts of our bodies.
 Incredible!

 Ayurvedic Best Practices for a Healthy Mouth

-Below are five simple and effective practices you can do daily for a healthy, sparkling mouth.
+Below are five simple and effective practices you can incorporate into your oral hygiene routine for a healthy, sparkling mouth.

 1. Scrape Your Tongue